How Often Should You Exercise With Diastasis Recti?

 | 4 | Practice during daily tasks |

-With consistent practice, deep core breathing may help reduce width and improve function.
+With consistent practice, deep core breathing may help you improve function and pressure control.
 Use it several times a day, especially during routine activities.
-This clinical habit can restore confidence and give you more freedom in movement.
+This simple habit can restore confidence and help you move with better support.

 Gentle Core Strengtheners

-With diastasis recti, you can use gentle core exercises such as deep core breathing, bent-knee marches, and glute bridges to activate your transverse abdominis.
+With diastasis recti, you can use gentle core exercises such as deep core breathing, bent knee marches, and glute bridges.
 These moves train your deep core without straining the gap.

 Avoid sit-ups and crunches, which can worsen separation by raising intra-abdominal pressure.
 Choose small exercise variations that keep your abdomen flat and controlled.

-Consistency matters: 10 minutes a day can improve support over time.
+Consistency matters, and 10 minutes a day can improve support over time.
 If you notice pain, bulging, or other symptoms of diastasis, pause and speak with a healthcare provider.

-With steady, careful practice, you can strengthen your core while staying aligned with your body’s need for freedom, recovery, and function.
+With steady practice, you can strengthen your core while respecting your body’s need for recovery and function.

 Safe Progression Moves

-In the postpartum period, start with deep core breathing so you can feel the transverse abdominis draw in and support you.
+In the postpartum period, start with deep core breathing.
+This helps you feel the transverse abdominis draw in and support your trunk.

-Then add a deep core stability exercise like bent knee marches, lying on your back with your knees bent, to challenge control without strain.
+Then add a deep core stability exercise like bent knee marches.
+Lie on your back with your knees bent, then move one leg at a time without doming.

 These exercises for diastasis recti should feel controlled, not forceful.
-You can reclaim strength step by step.
+You can rebuild strength step by step.

 What Signs Mean Your Core Needs a Break?

-How do you know when your core needs a break?
-With Diastasis recti, your core muscles may be telling you that exercise after pregnancy is too much today.
+With diastasis recti, your core muscles may tell you that exercise after pregnancy feels like too much today.

-Watch for persistent low back pain during or after movement, signs of coning or doming in the abdominal region, or trouble keeping proper form.
-If you lose alignment, need frequent modifications, or feel your pelvis dropping, core fatigue is building.
+Watch for persistent low back pain during or after movement, coning or doming in the abdominal area, or trouble keeping proper form.
+If you lose alignment, need frequent modifications, or feel your pelvis dropping, core fatigue may be building.

 Your pelvic floor can also signal overload.
 Urinary incontinence or pelvic pressure during workouts means you should stop and rest.

-Excessive soreness or discomfort in your abdominal region, beyond normal post-exercise recovery, is another clear cue.
-Engaging in pelvic floor exercises can help strengthen your core and support recovery.
+Excessive soreness or discomfort in your abdominal area, beyond normal post-exercise recovery, gives you another clear cue.
+Practicing pelvic floor exercises can help support your core recovery.

 These signs don’t mean you’re failing.
-They mean your body is asking for a smarter pace.
+They mean your body needs a smarter pace.

 Pause, recover, and return only when you can breathe, brace lightly, and move without strain.
-Listening now helps you protect healing tissue, preserve function, and stay in charge of your recovery.
+Listening now helps you protect healing tissue and stay in charge of your recovery.

 How Do You Track Diastasis Recti Progress Safely?

-To track diastasis recti progress safely, check the abdominal gap with a simple self-test while you’re lying on your back: lift your head slightly, place your fingers at and around the belly button, and note how many widths fit between the muscles.
+To track diastasis recti progress safely, check the abdominal gap with a simple self-test.
+Lie on your back, lift your head slightly, place your fingers around the belly button, and note how many finger widths fit between the muscles.

-Measure the gap above, at, and below the navel, because diastasis recti can vary across the abdomen.
-A gap wider than one inch suggests separation.
+Measure the gap above, at, and below the navel because diastasis recti can vary across the abdomen.
+A gap wider than about two finger widths often deserves professional guidance, especially if symptoms affect daily life.

-Gentle, consistent tracking helps you stay informed without judgment, and it supports a more liberated return to function.
-Incorporating transverse abdominis exercises can enhance your core stability and support recovery.
+Gentle, consistent tracking helps you stay informed without judgment.
+Adding transverse abdominis exercises can also improve core stability and support recovery.

-If the gap isn’t shrinking, or you have pain or functional limits, contact a healthcare provider or pelvic floor therapist for guidance and to protect your recovery.
+If the gap doesn’t improve, or you have pain or functional limits, contact a healthcare provider or pelvic floor therapist for guidance.

 When Should You Repeat the Program or Move On?

-If you still notice a gap wider than two fingers, coning, or doming after finishing the program, you can repeat the Diastasis Recti Repair Program to keep building strength and support further healing.
+If you still notice a gap wider than two fingers, coning, or doming after finishing your program, you may need more practice before you progress.
+Repeating the Diastasis Recti Repair Program can help you keep building strength and support.

-With diastasis recti, repeating exercises can help your core and pelvic floor recover, especially if you’re postpartum and still feel weak.
+With diastasis recti, repeated gentle exercises can help your core and pelvic floor recover, especially if you still feel weak postpartum.
 Use your progress as the guide:

 - Repeat the program if symptoms persist or you need more control.

-- Advance further to Strong 20 when your diastasis recti has resolved and you’re cleared for strength training.
+- Advance further to Strong 20 when your diastasis recti has resolved and a clinician clears you for strength training.

-If you don’t see better muscle tone or function after two rounds, talk with a healthcare provider.
-Remember that consistent self-assessment is vital for tracking your recovery progress.
+If you don’t notice better muscle tone or function after two rounds, talk with a healthcare provider.
+Consistent self-assessment can help you track your recovery progress.

-You deserve a plan that fits your body, supports liberation, and lets you move forward with confidence and clarity.
+You deserve a plan that fits your body and helps you move forward with confidence.

 When Should You Call a Doctor About Diastasis Recti?